cedarRed123/TheCapitalWonderland/README.md

 > 7. Check `Override system settings`, and set the toggle to `Off`.

 ## Clean Installation
-Waters of Life requires a completely clean installation of Fallout 3.
+The Capital Wonderland requires a completely clean installation of Fallout 3.
 This means completely deleting both the game folder and all INI files located in `Documents\My Games\Fallout3` then reinstalling the game through Steam/GOG.
 The game MUST be installed outside of any default Windows folders, such as `Program Files (x86)`, `Program Files`, your `Desktop`, or `Documents`.
+I reccomend installing it to C:/Fo3/install-here.
 Additionally, it is recommended to install the game on an SSD if possible to improve load times and decrease stuttering.

+## DO NOT INSTALL TO PROGRAM FILES OR PROGRAM FIELS 86 IT WILL NOT WORK
+# Installing the game on Steam/GOG
 <details>
 <summary>Steam Install Instructions</summary>

-> The following instructions are only for anyone who has Steam installed in `Program Files (x86)` AND only have a single drive installed as Steam only allows one library folder per drive.
->
-> Skip to step 1 of [Installing the game](#installing-the-game) if you have Steam installed outside of `Program Files (x86)` or have a separate drive to install games to.

-1. Completely exit out of Steam using Task Manager or System Tray.
-2. Download `steam_library_setup_tool-3.2.exe` from [here](https://github.com/LostDragonist/steam-library-setup-tool/releases/download/3.2/steam_library_setup_tool-3.2.exe).
-3. Run the file and click `Add Row` to add a new entry.
-4. Type the chosen path under `Path`, e.g. `C:\Games\SteamLibrary`.
-5. Click `Accept` and then `Yes` if prompted to create a new folder.
-6. Click `OK` when the tool asks to exit.

-### Installing the game
+### Installing the game on steam
 1. Open Steam and go to your `Library`.
 2. Find Fallout 3 in the list and click `Install`.
 3. Under `Install to:`, select a library folder of your choice that is outside of any default Windows folders.
 If you created a custom Steam Library earlier, it will be the second **(C:)** entry.